Complete your undergraduate degree and your law degree in six years instead of seven; your senior year serves as your first year in law school.

 There is no on-campus housing for law students.
 Most students do live within walking distance of the school (although some commute in from their family homes outside of Arlington).
 Most students live with at least one roommate.
 We do help first year students find roommates by offering a housing survey, the response to which are shared with all incoming students seeking roommates.

-The answer to this question is “no.” Participating in the program can benefit you, but your election to participate does not obligate to you attend Mason Law.
-You may decide to complete your four years of undergraduate education at George Mason University and go onto to another law school, take a job, or pursue some other course of higher education; the choice is yours.
+The answer to this question is “no.” Participating in the program can benefit you, but your election to participate does not obligate to you attend Scalia Law.
+You may decide to complete your four years of undergraduate education at your undergraduate institution and go onto to another law school, take a job, or pursue some other course of higher education; the choice is yours.